Strichartz estimates for Schr\"odinger equations with slowly decaying potentials: Introduction

 where $J_h^+(w)$, which is called the IK modifier, is a semiclassical Fourier integral operator with a time-independent phase function $S^+(x,\xi)=x\cdot\xi+O(\<x\>^{1-\mu})$.
 The dispersive estimate for the main part of the IK parametrix is a simple consequence of the standard stationary phase theorem, while several propagation estimates will be used in order to deal with the error term.
 To prove such propagation estimates, we employ the local decay estimate for the propagator which can be obtained by means of the semiclassical version studied by Nakamura \cite{Nak1} of the multiple commutator method by Jensen-Mourre-Perry \cite{JMP}.

 The paper is organized as follows.
 We collect several preliminary materials in Section 2 which include a brief review on the semiclassical pseudodifferential operator calculus, the dilation and rescaled Hamiltonians, basic properties of the spectral multiplier $\varphi(\lambda^{-2}H)$ and an associated Littlewood-Paley decomposition, the approximations of the spectral multiplier in terms of rescaled pseudodifferential operators, and local smoothing and local decay estimates for the propagator.
 The proofs of homogeneous estimates \eqref{theorem_1_1} and inhomogeneous estimates \eqref{theorem_1_2} of Theorem \ref{theorem_1} are given in Sections 3 and 4, respectively.
 Section 5 concerns with the proof of Theorem \ref{theorem_2} which is based on Theorem \ref{theorem_1} and Rodnianski-Schlag's method.
-Appendix A is devoted to the proof of a uniform weighted bound for the power of semiclassical resolvent which will be used in the proof of local decay estimates. \\\\ {\bf Acknowledgements.} The author is partially supported by JSPS KAKENHI Grant Number JP17K14218.
+Appendix A is devoted to the proof of a uniform weighted bound for the power of semiclassical resolvent which will be used in the proof of local decay estimates. \\\\ {\bf Acknowledgements.} The author is partially supported by JSPS KAKENHI Grant-in-Aid for Young Scientists (B) \#JP17K14218 and Grant-in-Aid for Scientific Research (B) \#JP17H02854.